-What should be the speed of memory card for canon t3i?
+What should be the speed of a memory card for the canon t3i camera?

-The speed of memory card becomes a necessity when you have been doing some intensive tasks such as HDR photography, Burst Shots or Full HD recording.
+The speed of the memory card becomes a necessity when you have been doing some intensive tasks such as HDR photography, burst shots, or Full HD recording.

 What are UHS SD Cards?